JuliaLang/julia/JuliaSyntax/README.md

 Practically the flisp parser is not quite a classic [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser), because it often looks back and modifies the output tree it has already produced.
-We've tried to eliminate this pattern it favor of lookahead where possible because
+We've tried to eliminate this pattern in favor of lookahead where possible because

 * It works poorly when the parser is emitting a stream of node spans with strict source ordering constraints.